kaygundraka/Dokevi-AI/README.md

     ```cpp
     #define AI_CHECK_CONDITION_LAMBDA(UUID) [](UUID uuid, ConstDoubleMapType& constDoubleMap , ConstStringMapType& constStringMap) -> bool
     ```
-  - you can regist lamda logic by AIScriptDB class -> same decorateif
+  - you can register lamda logic by AIScriptDB class -> same decorateif

 + Adding ExecutionNode
   - a executionNode node needs to name (used in scirpts) and lamda logic function.